Axial and Vector Structure Functions for Electron- and Neutrino- Nucleon Scattering Cross Sections at all $Q^2$ using Effective Leading order Parton Distribution Functions: Application to neutrino scattering

 The double ratio $H(x,Q^{2})$ is calculated by the TR-VFS scheme\cite{xf3calc} with MRST991 NLO PDFs.
 This ratio turns out to be almost independent of $Q^2$.
-The results of this calculation at $Q^{2}=8 (GeV/c)^{2}$ are fit by the following functional form:
+The results of this calculation at $Q^{2}=8 (GeV/c)^{2}$, shown in Fig~\ref{fig:H} are fitted with the following functional form:

 We use the above function as an approximation for $H(x,Q^2)$ for all values of $Q^{2}$.